CN-CBF: Composite Neural Control Barrier Function for Robot Navigation in Dynamic Environments: INTRODUCTION

 Motion planning and control of mobile robots in dynamic and unknown environments has been an active research field for decades and many advanced methods have been published.
 Safety filtering is one of the most prominent and well-established approaches to safety-critical scenarios.
 This approach functions by monitoring the nominal control and modifying it when necessary to preserve safe operation of the system.
 The nominal control is usually modified by a switching mechanism or through an optimization procedure \cite{hsu_safety_2024}.
 In this paper, we follow the second approach, where we specifically utilize control barrier functions (CBFs).

 CBFs are scalar functions defined on the system's state space characterizing safe control invariant sets based on Nagumo's Theorem on set invariance \cite{nagumo_uber_1942, ames_control_2019}.
 In practice, the main advantage of using CBFs is highlighted for control-affine systems, where the safety filtering is reduced to solving a quadratic program (QP) and can be executed at a high rate \cite{ames_control_2014}.
-Nevertheless, the main problem is in designing a proper CBF, and finding computationally tractable and data-efficient methods are an ongoing challenge \cite{hsu_safety_2024}.
+Nevertheless, designing a proper CBF and finding computationally tractable, data-efficient methods remain ongoing challenges \cite{hsu_safety_2024}.
 Also, an additional layer of complexity is present for systems such as mobile robots that operate in dynamic and uncertain environments based on local perception.
 In such cases, the CBF must be generated in real time from the available information, rendering the existing methods for offline CBF design ineffective \cite{lin_one_2026}.